-I am listed as my mother's agent on her durable power of attorney for health care.
+I am listed as my mother's agent on her power of attorney for health care.
 Do I have the right to get her medical records?

 Yes.
-If you have been listed as your mother's agent on her durable power of attorney for health care, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
+If you are your mother's agent for health care, you generally have the right to get and correct medical records that are relevant to making health care decisions on her behalf.
 You have the right of access only while the power of attorney is actually in effect.